On this page:

 - supporting children in ways that are sensitive to their experiences and enhance their social and emotional wellbeing.

-You can make a difference in the lives of children.
-Emerging Minds also offers a range of free e-learning courses and resources that can help you learn more about child mental health and how you can help.
+You can make a difference in the lives of infants, children and families.
+Emerging Minds offers a range of free online training courses and resources that can help you learn more about infant and child mental health and how you can help.

-- Lawrence, D., Johnson, S., Hafekost, J., Boterhoven De Haan, K., Sawyer, M., Ainley, J., and Zubrick, S. R. (2015).
+*Lawrence, D., Johnson, S., Hafekost, J., Boterhoven De Haan, K., Sawyer, M., Ainley, J., & Zubrick, S. R. (2015).
 The mental health of children and adolescents.
 Report on the second Australian Child and Adolescent Survey of Mental Health and Wellbeing.
-Canberra, ACT: Department of Health.
+Canberra: Department of Health.

 National Scientific Council on the Developing Child.
 (2004).
 Young children develop in an environment of relationships: Working paper no. 1.
 Cambridge: Centre on the Developing Child, Harvard University.

 **von Klitzing, K., Dohnert, M., Kroll, M., & Grube, M. (2015).
 Mental disorders in early childhood.
 Deutsches Arzteblatt International, 112, 375–386.

 Zubrick, S. R., & Australia.
 Department of Families, Housing, Community Services and Indigenous Affairs & Growing Up in Australia, the Longitudinal Study of Australian Children.
 (2008).
 Parenting and families in Australia.
 Canberra: Dept. of Families, Housing, Community Services and Indigenous Affairs.